GALAglobal/translationapi/README.md

 Troubleshooting
 ----------
-If you see the below error in termial after tring to start the server,
+If you see the below error in termial after trying to start the server,

 ```linux
 Error: listen EADDRINUSE